For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 An example of an outcome measure might be: Pain after surgery, measured using a visual analogue score (VAS) at 24, 48 and 72 hours after surgery.

-You should refer to the COMET (Core Outcome Measures in Effectiveness Trials) initiative which aims to develop 'core outcome sets', that is, agreed outcome measures reported for all trials in a particular field and how these outcomes should be measured.
+You should refer to the COMET (Core Outcome Measures in Effectiveness Trials) initiative which aims to develop 'core outcome sets', that is, agreed outcome measures reported for all studies in a particular field and how these outcomes should be measured.
 See COMET for further information.

 Primary study design (WHO)